Quality of Life in Out-of-Home Care

 1. During monthly contacts, assess for the quality of care the child/NMD by using the Quality of Life Questions.

-2. Encourage and remind the caregiver that the child/NMD should be given the opportunity to participate in extracurricular activities.
+2. Encourage and remind the caregiver that the child/NMD should be given the opportunity to participate in extracurricular, cultural, racial, ethnic, personal enrichment, and social activities.

 1. Provide the caregiver with the Caregiver Information Sheet, Extracurricular, Enrichment And Social Activities, And The Reasonable And Prudent Parent Standard.